Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Financing of Projects

 Most U.S. government international financing programs to support U.S. exports have halted consideration of transactions in Russia in response to Russia’s intervention in eastern Ukraine and purported annexation of Crimea.
 This includes both the U.S. Export-Import Bank (EXIM) and the U.S. International Development Finance Corporation (DFC, formerly OPIC).
-Prior to these suspensions, assistance had come in the form of working capital loans, loan guarantees, insurance, lease financing, grants for major projects, and in some cases, financing for the foreign buyers of U.S. manufactured products.
+Before these suspensions, assistance had come in the form of working capital loans, loan guarantees, insurance, lease financing, grants for major projects, and in some cases, financing for the foreign buyers of U.S. manufactured products.
 Other sources of international trade and project financing in Russia include regional development banks, usually tied to large infrastructure or other developmental projects.

-The Small Business Administration (SBA) offers financing packages specifically targeted to assist small and medium-sized U.S. exporters expand overseas and fund export transaction costs or financing for the export of goods or services.
+The Small Business Administration (SBA) offers financing packages specifically targeted to assist small and medium-sized U.S. exporters to expand overseas and fund export transaction costs or financing for the export of goods or services.
 SBA programs can provide the liquidity needed to accept new orders, enter new markets and compete more effectively in the international marketplace.
-Some of their programs include: Export Express Loan Program, Export Working Capital, International Trade Loans, and the SBA and EX-IM Bank Co-Guarantee program.
+Some of their programs include Export Express Loan Program, Export Working Capital, International Trade Loans, and the SBA and EX-IM Bank Co-Guarantee program.
 For more information, please go to the SBA website.